OlivierBattini/Portfolio/README.md

 ## Who am I ?

-I'm Olivier Battini, an experimented developer since 15 years.
+I am Olivier Battini, an experimented developer since 15 years.
 I mostly developed in C# but I also use React.js, node.js...

+I have an interest in various fields of IT :

+- Artificial Intelligence
+- Cloud Applications
+- Virtual Environments

 In this Portfolio repository, you can find a number of my professional and personal projects.
 Most projects are only partly showcased because of intellectual property considerations.